ssrwpo/ssr/README.md

 ### Platform detection
-For the initial render, your app may require some defaults to ensure that it will server retina images
+For the initial render, your app may require some defaults to ensure that it will server retina images or specific layout for a platform.

-The platform detection reducer provides the following platforms:
+The `platform` detection reducer provides the following platforms:

 * `android`: Any tablet or phone with Android using Chrome or the built-in browser.
 * `ipad`:  Any Apple iPad.